What is an Illinois Living Will?

 Whether this Illinois Living Will is being produced as a result of a change in your health or as part of a forward-looking plan, notarization and witnesses are strongly recommended as a best practice for protecting your document if someone challenges its lawfulness.
 Please note that a Living Will is not valid during pregnancy in Illinois.

 Making a Living Will is generally simple; however, you or your agent may need advice.
 Hiring an attorney to proofread your Illinois Living Will might be fairly time-intensive.
-An easier way to get a second pair of eyes on your document would be via the On Call network of attorneys.
+An easier way to get a second pair of eyes on your document would be via the Rocket Lawyer attorney network.
 By signing up for a Premium membership, you can get your document reviewed by an experienced attorney.
 As always, you can rest assured that Rocket Lawyer is here to support you.

 The cost of working with a legal provider to produce a Living Will could total between two hundred and one thousand dollars, depending on where you are.
-Unlike most other Living Will template websites that you may discover elsewhere, Rocket Lawyer offers members up to 40% in savings when hiring a lawyer, so an attorney from our On Call network can represent you if you ever need assistance.
+Unlike most other Living Will template websites that you may discover elsewhere, Rocket Lawyer offers members up to 40% in savings when hiring a lawyer, so an attorney from our Rocket Lawyer attorney network can represent you if you ever need assistance.

 Once you've completed your customized Living Will form using Rocket Lawyer, you will be able to access it in your account at any time and place.
 With a Premium membership, you will be able to edit it, save it as a Word or PDF document, print it, and/or sign it.
 Alongside your Illinois Living Will form, you'll discover a series of tips on what you can do next.
 Your agent(s), care providers, and other impacted parties should receive copies of the final document.